jake-hxf3/jake_hex_HW1/README.md

 2. Added html, css, and other files needed for git
 3. Harsh & Dhairya joined in and created their main branches
 4. Each of us updated the readme file, each in their own branch
-5. Merged branches to the main with pull requests
+5. We merged branches to the main with pull requests

 ## Credits
 Jake (aka Le Minh Tri), Harsh Vasita & Dhairya Raval